moodlebox/moodle-tool_moodlebox/README.md

 A Moodle administration plugin providing a GUI to some settings and management of a [MoodleBox](https://github.com/martignoni/make-moodlebox).

-This plugin enable an administrator to monitor some hardware settings, to set the date of the MoodleBox and to allow restart and shutdown of the MoodleBox using a GUI.
+This plugin enable an administrator to monitor some hardware settings, to set the date of the MoodleBox, to allow restart and shutdown of the MoodleBox and changing Raspberry Pi passwords using a GUI.
+The plugin is compatible with Moodle 3.1 or later.

 ## Availability